Azure-Samples/media-services-3rdparty-player-samples/docs/THEOplayer/results/ipadOS.md

-# Test results for THEOplayer on macOS vCatalina 10.15.6
+# Test results for THEOplayer on ipadOS v13.6

 References: